vivaxgen/ngs-pipeline/README.rst

 * Support for incremental upstream processing

-  Incremental data processing is very common in research fields that produces continuous batch of samples, such as ressearch related to molecular surveillances.
+  Incremental data processing is very common in research fields that produces continuous batch of samples, such as research related to molecular surveillance.
   By using multiple steps in processing the data, results of any of the steps from previous batch can be used again with new batch of samples.

   For example, supposed there is initally a batch of samples needed to be processed.
   A user can run step-1, step-2 and step-3 to obtain final VCF files.
-  When a new batch of samples is needed to be processed, the user will only need run step-1 and step-2 to the new batch.
+  When a new batch of samples is needed to be processed, the user will need to run only step-1 and step-2 to the new batch.
   Then, the user can perform step-3 by combining the results of step-2 of the previous batch and the new batch, to obtain the final VCF files from both batches.